-- The value of the debt is greater than the Declined Authorization Protection Threshold. - You obtain an approved Authorization for the full value of the debt owed. - You do not attempt more than six (6) Authorizations after the initial Authorization was declined. - No more than thirty (30) days have elapsed since the initial Authorization was declined.
+- You do not attempt more than six (6) Authorizations after the initial Authorization was declined. - No more than thirty (30) days have elapsed since the initial Authorization was declined.

-12.13.6 Management of the Deny List
+12.11.6 Management of the Deny List

 You must maintain a Deny List by adding or removing Card Numbers based on any new Authorization approval or decline.
 The Deny List must be updated at least once daily.
 We recommend that you update the Deny List more frequently when possible.